-The warty (verrucous) vascular lesions can be injected with a drug that shrinks and hardens the area (sclerosing agent); however, often surgical removal is also needed.
+The warty (verrucous) vascular lesions can be injected with a drug that shrinks and hardens the area (sclerosing agent); however, often operative removal is also needed.
 Enchondromas can be surgically removed (resected) if necessary.
-A specialist in hand surgery is needed to correct the skeletal abnormalities of the hand that cause loss of function or recurrent fracture.
+A specialist in hand surgery is needed to correct the skeletal abnormalities of the hand if there is loss of function or recurrent fracture.
 An orthopedic surgeon addresses leg length discrepancy, abnormal curvature of the spine (scoliosis) or other skeletal abnormalities.

 A patient with Maffucci syndrome should be regularly monitored because of the risk of malignant transformation of an enchondroma or development of a tumor elsewhere.